Now that Easter and Spring Break are behind us, it’s a great time to reset and refocus.

+Business development is no different.
+It’s a relentless rollercoaster of highs and lows.
+We set ambitious goals, but when they fall short, discouragement sets in.
+That discouragement breeds inertia, which leads to missed opportunities and a dangerous retreat into old, ineffective habits.
+So, how do you avoid the slow slide into mediocrity?
 During the pandemic, I had a coaching session with a group of law firm partners who were feeling overwhelmed.
 As new work kept pouring in, they struggled to find enough support from their associates to meet client demands.
 Many associates felt underappreciated and overworked, leading to a significant shift toward in-house opportunities.
 This exodus created a cycle: longer hours for the partners, higher client bills, and a work pace that was pushing both partners and the remaining associates to the brink of burnout.

 This issue was bittersweet for many firms I spoke with during that time.
 While the partners enjoyed the short-term profits, they were paying a long-term price.
 Our conversation shifted from “How can we attract more clients?” to “How can we better support and grow our internal team?”
 What followed was an incredibly productive brainstorming session.
 We uncovered a number of practical, yet often overlooked, strategies, alongside creative ideas that could not only boost the team’s productivity but also retain valuable talent.
 At the heart of the discussion were two key concepts: acknowledgment and inclusion.
 My wife and I returned from a recent visit to Northern Spain with a new respect for the work pace most businesses take out there.
 It’s called the siesta.
 A word we all know, however most of us rarely exercise.
 How can we with the demands of work and family?
 Well, many Europeans figured it out and they still have thriving businesses.

 I am not suggesting that we start blocking off our calendars during the work week from Noon – 2 p.m. to take a nap every day, although it sure would be nice at times.
-What I am encouraging is for those who feel like they are barely keeping their head above water and batteries properly charged, to take small breaks whenever possible to clear the mind and keep the blood flowing.
-Today (Halloween) is the only day of the year where most people embrace fear.
-Haunted houses, scary costumes, and creepy chimes are celebrated by kids and adults.
-The rest of the year, many people live in fear but a different kind of fear.
+What I am encouraging is for those who feel like they are barely keeping their head above water and batteries properly charged, to take small breaks whenever possible to clear the mind and keep the blood flowing. |

 Archives